cabforum/smime/SBR.md

  # Appendix C - Country-Specific Interpretative Guidelines (Normative)

-NOTE: This appendix provides alternative interpretations of the EV Guidelines for countries that have a language, cultural, technical, or legal reason for deviating from a strict interpretation of the EV Guidelines.
+NOTE: This appendix provides alternative interpretations of these Requirements for countries that have a language, cultural, technical, or legal reason for deviating from a strict interpretation of these Requirements.
 More specific information for particular countries may be added to this appendix in the future.

 ## 1. Organization Names

 1. Non-Latin Organization Name

-   Where an EV Applicant's organization name is not registered with a QGIS in _Latin_ characters and the Applicant's foreign character organization name and registration have been verified with a QGIS in accordance with these Guidelines, a CA MAY include a Latin character organization name in the EV Certificate.
+   Where an Applicant's organization name is not registered with a QGIS in _Latin_ characters and the Applicant's non-Latin character organization name and registration have been verified with a QGIS in accordance with these Requirements, a CA MAY include a Latin character organization name in the Certificate.
 In such a case, the CA MUST follow the procedures laid down in this section.

 2. Romanized Names